Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Introduction

-{\bf 1.} Our {\em key objective} is to propose an effective solution to the computational problem discussed above via a strategy called ``intelligent sampling", which proceeds by making two (or more) passes over the time-series at different levels of resolution.
-The first pass is carried out at a coarse time resolution and enables the analyst to obtain pilot estimates of the change-points, while the second investigates stretches of the time-series in (relatively) small neighborhoods of the initial estimates to produce updated estimates enjoying a high level of precision; in fact, essentially the same level of precision as would be achieved by an analysis of the entire massive time-series.
-The core advantage of our proposed method is that it reduces computational time from {\em linear} to {\em sub-linear} under appropriate conditions, and, in fact close to square-root order, if the number of change-points is small relative to the length of the time-series.
-It is established that the computational gains (and analogously other processing gains from input-output operations) can be achieved {\em without compromising} any statistical efficiency.
+{\bf 1.} We propose an effective solution to the computational problem discussed above via a strategy called ``intelligent sampling'', which proceeds by making two (or more) passes over the time-series at different levels of resolution.
+The first pass is carried out at a coarse time resolution and enables the analyst to obtain pilot estimates of the change-points, while the second investigates stretches of the time-series in (relatively) small neighborhoods of the initial estimates to produce updated estimates enjoying a high level of precision; in fact, essentially the same level of precision, as would be achieved by an analysis of the entire massive time-series.
+The core advantage of our proposed method is that it reduces computational time from \emph{linear} to \emph{sub-linear} under appropriate conditions, and, in fact close to square-root order, if the number of change-points is small relative to the length of the time-series.
+It is established that the computational gains (and analogously other processing gains from input-output operations) can be achieved \emph{without compromising} any statistical efficiency.
+From a realistic stand-point, the time resolution to be used for the first pass is difficult to determine beforehand, and to alleviate this methodological problem we propose an adaptive \emph{doubling algorithm} [Section 5.4] that samples at increasing levels of resolution till a sufficient number of initial change point estimates are found.
+As the emulation experiment in Section \ref{sec:realdata} demonstrates, our proposed method consistently picks up persistent structural changes in the presence of multiple spiky signals while staying agnostic to the latter.
+Nevertheless, if short duration shifts are also of interest, the interested researcher can further analyze the persistent segments (which are of smaller order than $N$) with any of the available procedures in the literature in a \emph{parallel} fashion, thus retaining the computational gains achieved by intelligent sampling.